Cerebellum-Network/docs.cere.network/edp/bounties.md

 # Bounties

-Our bounty program is to invite the community to take part in the development of the Cere Network ecosystem.
-It covers core projects and tooling from validator nodes to SDKs and integrations.
-Both technical and non-technical bounties will be issued.
+Our bounty program is an open invitation to everyone in the broader open source community to take part in the development of the Cere Network ecosystem.

+The bounty program covers incentivized tasks from simply documentation fixes to building and maintaining core tooling, from validator nodes to SDKs and integrations.

+Bounties come in two form: technical and non-technical.

-## Introduction
+## Bounty Types

 Bounties will come in various types and sizes.
 From making transactions on the testnet to running simulations, testing, contributing to project code repositories.